cssher/e-commerce-category-segmentation/README.md

 # e-commerce-category-segmentation

-A an e-Commerce mock data segmentation project.
+An e-Commerce mock data segmentation project.
+Integrated bar charts and erxcel like data table to enable visual presentation of data.

 You can view live at GitHub Pages : https://cssher.github.io/e-commerce-category-segmentation/